How Does Alcohol Affect the Blood?

-Published by John Gillen | Last updated: 3rd April 2023 | All Sources
+Published by John Gillen | Last updated: 13th September 2024 | All Sources

 Here in the UK, alcohol is unfortunately a big part of our lives.
 We’ve adopted such a strong drinking culture, which has turned into the normalisation of binge drinking and alcohol misuse.
-While addiction rates are up, and while alcohol is consumed now more than ever, many users in fact lack awareness of how alcohol affects the body and mind.
+While addiction rates are up, and while alcohol is consumed now more than ever, many users lack awareness of how alcohol affects the body and mind.

-Excessive alcohol consumption, while on the surface may offer positive effects, under the surface, it’s presence can result in many complex conditions, some of which can become untreatable.
+Excessive alcohol consumption, while on the surface may offer positive effects, under the surface, its presence can result in many complex conditions, some of which can become untreatable.

-Looking specifically at alcohol and blood, alone there are many concerns around the suppression of the body’s natural ability to function.
+Looking specifically at alcohol and blood, alone there are many concerns about the suppression of the body’s natural ability to function.
 From the risk of developing Type 2 diabetes to a hypoglycaemia diagnosis, there are many negative implications of mixing alcohol with our blood, never mind the remaining elements of our body and brain.

 Yet, as we’ve shared above, many users of alcohol lack an understanding of what happens to our bodies when consuming alcohol, and in turn, what happens through long-term alcohol abuse.
-If you’re unsure, here’s some insight by answering the commonly asked question of ‘how does alcohol affect the blood?’.
+If you’re unsure, here’s some insight by answering the commonly asked question ‘how does alcohol affect the blood?’.

-While we’re aware that the drinking culture will remain, we at Cassiobury Court are here to increase awareness of the addictive and dangerous traits within alcohol, along with risks of addiction, and rehabilitation capabilities.
+While we’re aware that the drinking culture will remain, we at Cassiobury Court are here to increase awareness of the addictive and dangerous traits within alcohol, along with the risks of addiction, and rehabilitation capabilities.
 If you’re worried about how alcohol is impacting your life and health, we’re here for you.

 Yet very rarely is awareness high around how alcohol affects the body and mind.
 This alone is a worry, as excessive levels of alcohol consumption can result in many life-long conditions, can materialise into an addiction, and can cause many negative side effects which can be hard to undo.

 Alcohol abuse is a complex subject, diagnosis and illness to consider.
-From brain functionality to fertility, to cardiovascular functioning and to immunity levels across common illnesses, the presence of alcohol on an excessive and long-term scale can amount to much more than a mere hangover.
+From brain functionality to fertility, to cardiovascular functioning and immunity levels across common illnesses, the presence of alcohol on an excessive and long-term scale can amount to much more than a mere hangover.

 Let’s break down the impacts of alcohol consumption by considering ‘how does alcohol affect the blood?’.
 Standing as one of the most vital areas of our bodies, our blood helps with functionality, regulation, stabilisation, immunity, nutrition and our ability to breath.